Jerseyville, Ontario

 Jerseyville is a dispersed rural community within the city of Hamilton, in Ontario, Canada.
 The community was initially known as Jersey Settlement, named by the United Empire Loyalist settlers from New Jersey who settled in the late 1790s, but was changed to its present name in 1852 when a post office was opened.

 Formerly an elementary school, general store, post office, train station and a motorcycle dealership.

-Jerseyville's former elementary school is currently home to Circus Orange, and the general store is home to Black & Smith Country General.
+Jerseyville's former elementary school is currently home to Circus Orange.

 The Brantford to Hamilton rail trail passes through Jerseyville in place of the old train tracks.
 The original Jerseyville train station building can be found at Westfield Heritage Village in Rockton.

 Current

 Churches

 Jerseyville supports two churches, Jerseyville United Church and Jerseyville Baptist Church.

 Jerseyville United Church

 Jerseyville United Church's congregation was founded in 1801.
 The church has been at the present building,16 Field Road, since 1860.